Lucyjpjones/lj-fscr/testing.md

 **18. Search the site by keywords**

-A search bar features in the main site header.
-Users can search by keywords on the product and programme page to filter by specific items.
+A search bar features in the main site header and allows users to search by keywords to find specific items.
+On larger screens the search bar is visible and on smaller devices the search bar is collapsed from the search icon.
+    - Currently the filtered queries include product name, product description, programme name, programme description, and blog post title.

 <img src="media/us-18.png">